Meeds-io/whitepaper/en/2-deeds.md

 - $U$ = _Engaged users_ - users that contributed to points during the week, by at least one action.
 - $E_d$ = _Engagement rate of the hub_ - actions per user ($A/U$)
 - $E_w$ = _Average engagement rate_ of all active Hubs in the WoM.
-- $D_r$ = _Distribution rate_ - if a Hub received minted Meeds for the preceding period, the % of the Meeds that was distributed to its users.
+- $D_r$ = _Distribution rate_ - if a Hub received minted MEED for the preceding period, the % of the Meeds that was distributed to its users.
 The % can be above 100 if the distribution is delayed in time.
 - $D_s$ =  _Distribution spread_ - if a Hub received minted Meeds for the preceding period, the % of the users that received Meeds in the total pool of users.
 - $M$ = _Minting Power_ of the Deed as defined in 2.3